 Day 1 - 2 UK to Auckland

-After taking Saga's included UK door-to-door travel service to the airport, depart in the evening and fly to Auckland, arriving on the morning of day three.
+After taking your included VIP door-to-door travel service to the airport, depart in the evening and fly to Auckland, arriving on the morning of day three.

 Day 3 Auckland

-You are met at the airport and taken to the locally rated 4-star Rydges Auckland Hotel (4Q) for a two-night stay.
+Transfer to the 4-star Rydges Auckland Hotel (4Q) for a two-night stay.